 You can also add a green chili while grinding the Bathua.
 This will add a nice spiciness to the Raita.

 You can give a tempering of cumin seeds and hing to the raita if you want to make it a little different.
-Just heat a tsp of ghee in a pan.
-When the ghee is hot, add ½ tsp cumin seeds and a pinch of heeng.
+Just heat a teaspoon of ghee in a pan.
+When the ghee is hot, add ½ teaspoon cumin seeds and a pinch of heeng.
 Pour this tadka over the prepared raita.

 Check if the yogurt is sour or not.
 Only use fresh yogurt to prepare this raita.